Worlds Next Door. IV. Mapping the Late Stages of Giant Planet Evolution with a Precise Dynamical Mass and Luminosity for $\epsilon$ Ind Ab: Atmospheric Properties

 \subsubsection{Disequilibrium Chemistry}

 There is strong evidence that disequilibrium processes impact Solar System gas giant and cool substellar atmospheres \citep[e.g.,][]{fegley_equilibrium_1985, noll_detection_1997, saumon_ammonia_2006, leggett_36-79_2007, luhman_jwstnirspec_2023}.
 The increasing strength of CO absorption in the 4--5~$\mu$m region is a signature of vertical mixing in the atmosphere \citep{miles_observations_2020, mukherjee_sonora_2024, balmer_jwst-tst_2025}.
-In this case, the atmospheric model fits for \epsindAb\ do not find a clear preference for any single value of $\log K_{\rm zz}$.
+In this case, the atmospheric model fits for \epsindAb\ do not find a clear preference for any single value of $\log K_{\rm zz}$ (Table~\ref{tab:model-fitting}), where $K_{\rm zz}$ is the vertical eddy diffusion parameter.
+A high $K_{\rm zz}$ value represents strong vertical mixing and a low $K_{\rm zz}$ value represents slow, inefficient mixing in the atmosphere \citep{mukherjee_sonora_2024}.
 This is not surprising as our F410M/F430M photometry do not cover the 4.5--4.8~$\mu$m CO feature.
 The JWST/NIRSpec spectrum of \epsindAb, acquired as part of the same program (\#8714), and to be presented in a future paper, should provide better constraints on $\log K_{\rm zz}$.